Soneso/stellar-ios-mac-sdk/docs/trading.md

 # SDEX and Liquidity Pools

-Trading on Stellar is described under [SDEX and Liquidity Pools](https://developers.stellar.org/docs/encyclopedia/liquidity-on-stellar-sdex-liquidity-pools#manage-buy-offer) on on the official Stellar developer site.
+Trading on Stellar is described under [SDEX and Liquidity Pools](https://developers.stellar.org/docs/encyclopedia/liquidity-on-stellar-sdex-liquidity-pools#manage-buy-offer) on the official Stellar developer site.

 Related source code examples can be found in the following test classes: